List of largest retail companies

-This list ranks the largest retail companies by revenue and market capitalization.
+This list ranks the largest retail companies by revenue, market capitalization and number of stores.

 By revenue

 This list ranks the largest retail companies, according to the British international consulting firm Deloitte.
-Companies are ordered by revenue from retail operations in millions of US Dollars in FY 2023.
+Companies are ordered by revenue from retail operations in billions of US Dollars in FY 2023.
 The list does not include Wakefern Food Corporation with revenue of US$16.3 billion in 2017.